-The accompanying schedule of expenditures of federal awards presents the activity of all applicable federal awards of the Montgomery County Hospital District (the District).
+The accompanying schedule of expenditures of federal awards presents the activity of all applicable federal awards of the Montgomery County Hospital District (the District) and it's discretely presented component unit.
 The District's reporting entity is defined in Note 1 to the District's basic financial statements.
 Federal awards received directly from federal agencies as well as federal awards passed through other government agencies are included in this schedule.
 The information on this schedule is prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).